csev/cc4e/book/chap06.md

 [comment]: <> (page 126 , 126 THE C PROGRAMMING LANGUAGE CHAPTER 6 )

-The quantity `NKEYS` is the number of keywords in keytab.
+The quantity `NKEYS` is the number of keywords in `keytab`.
 Although we could count this by hand, it's a lot easier and safer to do it by machine, especially if the list is subject to change.
 One possibility would be to terminate the list of initializers with a null pointer, then loop along `keytab`